cewing/training.python_web/source/main/outline.rst

 In our class lab sessions we will practice scraping a website and using a documented web service API.

-For our class assignment, students will choose two sources of information online and combine them in a mashup.
+For our class assignment, students will choose two (or more) sources of information online and combine them in a mashup.

+`Week 3 Presentation <presentations/week03.html>`_

 Reading
 *******